-Knight of Cerebus: ShadeMan, if you think about it.
-And he's the fricking FIRST boss in 4, which is where this applies.
-When you first see him, he's just floating in a corner, being creepy and creaking to himself, when you leave and come back, people are screaming, Navis are DEAD everywhere (not deleted, DEAD), and now that he's speaking in sentences, he tells you with perfect manners that he's off to find a nice lady Navi for dessert.
-As in, one of the main characters' love interest.
-Get Back Here Boss, indeed.
+Knight of Cerebus: ShadeMan, the very first boss in Red Sun and Blue Moon.
+When you first see him, he's just floating in a corner, being creepy and creaking to himself, when you leave and come back, people are screaming, Navis are lying dead all over the network (not deleted, dead: limp, motionless, and unresponding), and now that he's speaking in sentences, he tells you with perfect manners that he's off to find a nice lady Navi for dessert.
+He finds Roll.

 Lame Pun Reaction: In 3, there is a recycle canister with a kangaroo shape.
 In game text? "(used for recycling cans) maybe we should call it the CANgaroo? ...
 We apologize for that last joke.
 It wasn't punny at all."
 The game apologizes for a pun, even if it is making another pun in the process.